3 Government Projects to be proud of

 GOIMost media stories about politics and governance in the country these days come with predictions of doom and gloom.
 However, across the country, there are many politicians and bureaucrats who are diligently working towards improvement of public services.
 This year, three Indian projects received U.N.
 Public Service Awards.
 These awards recognize projects that fight poverty and promote sustainable development.
 Evaluation criteria for the awards include transparency, mechanisms instituted to increase public’s ability to seek and receive information in a timely manner and monitoring of government decision-making.

-buy prednisone canada 1) Mass Contact Programme (MCP) by The Chief Ministers Office, Kerala
+1) Mass Contact Programme (MCP) by The Chief Ministers Office, Kerala

-Olten Award Category: Preventing and Combating Corruption in the Public Service
+Award Category: Preventing and Combating Corruption in the Public Service

 Project Aim: Addressing red-tapism and bureaucratic complexities in administration